-Digitec Galaxus is the largest online marketplace in Switzerland.
+Digitec Galaxus AG is the largest online marketplace in Switzerland.
 With about one million active customers, Digitec Galaxus is the #1 online store in Switzerland.
-Although Digitec specializes in electronics, Galaxus offers a wide and growing range of products in more than ten categories.
-If you sell electronics on Galaxus your articles will also appear on digitec.ch.
-That means you will have a lot of traffic on these products.
+It had 861 Billion revenue on the platforms digitec.cg and galaxus.ch in 2017.
+Both marketplaces offer a broad and growing sortiment.
 Digitec Galaxus works with established and select vendors.
 As a retailer, you pay no basic fees but will be subject to a sales commission, when you sell an item.
 For EU merchants Galaxus offers a customs clearance solution, the EU hub.
 Read more in the merchant programme.

-ricardo.ch is more than just a marketplace, it’s an online auction house and according to the e-commerce report of HSLU, it has the highest reach in Switzerland.
+ricardo.ch is more than just a marketplace, it’s an online auction house and has a very high reach in Switzerland.
 The listing of products on ricardo is free.
 You only pay a commission fee of 9% on each sale.

 The following channels are also very popular in Switzerland: Amazon, Zalando, AliExpress, Wish, Facebook, Shopping.ch and Google Shopping.

 Channable offers marketplace connections to Digitec Galaxus and ricardo, and links to many other Swiss online sales channels.
 With our tool you can adapt your product data according to the requirements of the marketplaces and list your products automatically on the channels.